nautechsystems/nautilus_trader/README.md

     pip install -U nautilus_trader

-Alternatively, to install from source using _pip_, run:
+Alternatively, to install from source using pip, run:

     pip install .